MasterGroosha/telegram-report-bot/README.md

 If you want systemd support for autostart and other tasks: open `reportbot.service` file, change relevant options to match yours, enter correct token.
 Now move that file to `/etc/systemd/system` enable it with `systemctl enable reportbot.service` and run it: `systemctl restart reportbot.service`.
 Easy!

+#### Launch in Docker container
+1. Go to [@BotFather](https://t.me/telegram), create a new bot, write down its token, add it to your existing group and **make bot an admin**. $
+2. Create a separate chat where report messages will be sent and add all group admins there.
+Remember: anyone who is in that group may perform $
+3. Clone this repo and `cd` into it;
+4. Copy `config.py.example` to `config.py`, open it and set correct "main" and "reports" chats IDs.
+To get IDs, add [@ShowJSONbot](https://t.me/showjsonbot) or [@my_id_bot](https://t.me/my_id_bot) to your chats.
+5. Copy file `.env_dist` to `.env` and change variable in it.
+6. Run your bot by execute `docker-compose up -d` - it build image and launch a container.